 With that said, not all detergents are created equally.
 Some recipes are derived from petrochemicals and will not biodegrade.
 Others are manufactured using plant-based chemicals but do not clean as effectively.
 This formula by Puracy is highly concentrated (you only use ¼ ounce per load) which minimizes packaging waste.

-- Enzyme rich formula cuts through tough grease and food residue to leave dishes sparkling clean
+- Seventh Generation Free & Clear Dishwasher Detergent Packs have an enzyme-rich formula that cuts through tough grease and food residue to leave dishes sparkling clean

 Much like laundry detergent, DIY dishwasher detergent (“soap”) recipes simply do not work as well as commercially manufactured versions.
 Not only that, some DIY recipes contain ingredient combinations that can actually damage your dishwasher over time!